hpcugent/vsc_user_docs/mkdocs/docs/HPC/fine_tuning_job_specifications.md

 If you request `N` cores on a cluster where nodes have `M` cores, you will get `N/M` of the total usable memory on the node.
-For the number of cores and available memory per cluster, please see our [infrastructure](https://www.ugent.be/hpc/en/infrastructure), or you can use the [web portal](./web_portal.md), open the desktop app and there you can browse it per cluster and core.
+For the number of cores and available memory per cluster, please see our [infrastructure](https://www.ugent.be/hpc/en/infrastructure), or you can use the [web portal](./web_portal.md), open the desktop app and there you can browse it per cluster and core using the submission form (there is no need to start an actual desktop).
 {% endif %}

 {% if site!=gent %}